odaywanghao/Cnn/README.md

 Training and prediction on the network are done by calling the `train()` and `predict()` functions respectively.

+To use dropout, the probability of a neuron being present needs to be specified and just before training, the layer's 'train' property set to True.
+Once training ends, this should be set back to False.

 **Note** The `predict()` function returns a probability distributions over the various classes.
 You can however call the `classify()` function on its output to get the most probable class for each data instance.

 To Do
 -----

-1. Check and automatically rectify inconsistent connection between fully-connected and convolutional layers of network.
-2. Allow exportation and importation of network weights.
+1. Improve exportation and importation of network model.
-3. Add tool for visualization of kernels.
-4. Allow GPU utilization.
+2. Implement GPU utilization.
+3. Implement local contrast normalization.

 References
 ----------